nchp89/nchp89.github.io/pages/about.md

 <img src="../assets/img/about/ct-painting.jpeg" alt="CT Painting Pic" width="450"/>

-At home, I love to paint, write, and play the guitar.
-After completing the Colorado Trail I made the painting above to honor the time I spent on it wandering through the southern Rocky Mountains.
+At home, I love to paint, read, and play the guitar.
+After completing the Colorado Trail I made the above painting to honor that time.
+It's inspired by scenes both real and imagined through my wanderings over the southern Rocky Mountains.

 <hr>